Applying with Advanced Credits

 2.1.
 It is compulsory that you initiate a transfer credit assessment if you have earned credits at another recognized degree-granting institution.
 The Transfer Credit Section website is your contact point to do this.

 2.2.
-Before starting your online application, be prepared with all of the institution and course information that you will asked for – the website gives you a 2 hour window to be complete the application.
+Before starting your online application, be prepared with all of the institution and course information that you will be asked for as the website gives you a 2 hour window to be complete the application.
 This webpage, within the Transfer Credit Section website, indicates the types of information that will be required for the application.

 2.3.
 Pay the $30 fee.
 For visa students, the transfer credit assessment fee is incorporated into tuition and other fees to be paid later.

 2.4.
 Forward outstanding documents to the Transfer Credit Section Office, in the Faculty of Arts & Science (FAS).

 There are several factors that determine how long your assessment may take.
 The FAS typically processes domestic assessments within 3-4 weeks, and foreign assessments in 10 weeks.
 This webpage, within the Transfer Credit Section website, describes how they conduct the transfer credit assessment.